 Solo practices, budget-conscious: The NSK Prophy-Mate neo (€190–€315) offers outstanding value, durability, and autoclavability.
 If budget allows a modest upgrade, the Acteon AIR-N-GO (€300–€500) provides supra/perio flexibility with similar reliability.

-Group practices, moderate investment: The EMS AIRFLOW ONE (€1,500–€2,000) or Hu-Friedy PWR Air (€1,800–€2,200) both offer robust feature sets, excellent service support, and scalability across multiple operatories.
+Group practices, moderate investment: The EMS AIRFLOW ONE or Hu-Friedy PWR Air (€1,800–€2,200) both offer robust feature sets, excellent service support, and scalability across multiple operatories.
 Both manufacturers have strong reputations for reliability and training support.

 Final Thoughts

 Air polishing technology has matured substantially in recent years.
-All ten systems reviewed here represent legitimate clinical choices capable of delivering excellent prophylaxis outcomes.
+All thirteen systems reviewed here represent legitimate clinical choices capable of delivering excellent prophylaxis outcomes.
 Selection ultimately reflects your practice's priorities: budget constraints, treatment volume, protocol preferences, and service accessibility.

 The best air polishing system isn't the most expensive or the most feature-rich—it's the one that fits your practice's current needs, scales with your growth, and receives reliable local support.
 Take time to evaluate systems within your budget range, request demonstrations from manufacturers, and speak with colleagues using each system you're considering.